-We’ve heard plenty of talk about “unprecedented times” and a “new normal” for nearly a year.
+We’ve heard plenty of talk about “unprecedented times” and a “new normal” for nearly two years.
 Unfortunately, this includes an increased amount of anxiety for pretty much everyone.

 Still, anxiety, it is important to note, can be a very positive presence in everyone’s life.
 Over the several months, anxious feelings probably guided you into safe behavioral choices and protective measures, all intended to serve you and your community well.